15-Minute Guide to Retirement Planning

 - Retirement account options: Many employers offer 401(k) plans or similar, which allow you to set aside pretax money for retirement.
 If you’re under age 50, you can invest up to $19,500 per year in an employer-sponsored plan.
 Depending on your income, you can also save up to $6,000 per yearin an IRA.
 An IRA can be an option even if you don’t have a plan through an employer.
 If you’d like to save more than the limits on either a 401(k) or IRA, you can set money aside in an individual investment account.

 - Social Security: Many people in the U.S. will qualify for Social Security benefits once they reach retirement age.
-While your Social Security benefits aren’t likely to be enough to fully support you in retirement, they can supplement your retirement income.
+While your Social Security benefits aren’t likely enough to support you in retirement fully, they can supplement your retirement income.

 - Estate planning: You may be thinking of the future of your heirs when you develop a retirement plan.
 Estate planning can be part of retirement planning.
 It can make sense to consider your legacy and how to minimize the tax burden on your heirs when you develop a retirement strategy.